How it works

 Remarkable Data Storage Software by StorPool

 StorPool is a next generation data storage software.
-It pools the attached local storage (hard disks or SSDs), of standard servers, to create a single pool of shared block storage.
+It pools the capacity and performance of attached local DAS devices (NVMe, SSD, HDD), from multiple standard servers, to create a single pool of shared block storage.
 StorPool works on a cluster of servers in a fully-distributed, shared-nothing architecture.
 All functions are performed by all of the servers on an equal peer basis.
 It works on standard servers running GNU/Linux.

 The software consists of two parts – a storage server (target) and a storage client (driver, initiator), that are installed on each physical server (host, node).
 Each host can be a storage server, a storage client, or both (i.e. a converged set up, converged infrastructure).
 To storage clients, StorPool volumes appear as local block devices under /dev/storpool/*.
 Data on volumes can be read and written by all clients simultaneously and consistency is guaranteed through a synchronous replication protocol.
 The StorPool client communicates in parallel with all of the StorPool servers.
 Since our latest release we support other operating systems/hypervisors as clients of the StorPool storage system, through iSCSI.
 For the purpose we have developed scale-out & highly available iSCSI target.